jamesbyrnes/recep-test/README.md

 * queues.py - Queue data structures for use with the directed graph.
 Includes a simple queue data structure as well as a priority queue.
 Currently only the priority queue is used, with the simple queue kept for posterity.
 * queues_test.py - Unit test file for queues.py
 * README.md - Recommended reading for more information

+## Running tests
+Tests can be run by calling the \*\_test.py file directly for the respective .py file.

+The output tests as specified in the original text file (trains.txt) is available under graph_test.py, under the class StationGraphAdvCalcTestCases.

 ## Using the CLI interface
 You can build a graph and run calculations through the CLI using main.py.